iqbalnafee/dockerize-php-apace-mysql-app/readme.md

 ## Command for start apache server without Dockerfile end

-## command for docker-compose.yaml start
+## Command for docker-compose.yaml start

 1. docker-compose down -> to stop the compose file
 2. docker-compose build -> to build the compose file after any change done in Dockerfile
 3. docker-compose up -> to run compose file

-## command for docker-compose.yaml end
+## Command for docker-compose.yaml end